-Breathe in, breathe out.
-While a few deep breaths don't burn too many calories, this is how most burned-off fat exits our body.
-You may have thought it was through sweat, urine, or some other excretion, but the truth is, as we exercise or go about our day, most of the fat (84 percent according to some researchers) is converted into carbon dioxide and leaves our body through our lungs.
-The remaining 16 percent of the fat is converted to water, which leave through urine or sweat.
+While a few deep breaths don't burn too many calories, this is how most burned-off fat exits our bodies.
+You may have thought it was through sweat, urine, or some other excretion, but the truth is, as we exercise or go about our day, most of the fat (84 percent, according to 2014 research published in the British Medical Journal) is converted into carbon dioxide and leaves our bodies through our lungs.
+The remaining 16 percent of the fat is converted to water, which exits our bodies through urine or sweat.

 Firefighters have a few different tactics that they can use when facing a serious blaze—and that includes the ability to make water wetter.
-International Fire Protection explains that wetting agents can be used to increase the "penetration and spreading ability" of water, which is why the treated liquid is called "wet water."
+According to International Fire Protection, a wetting agent can be used to increase the "penetration and spreading ability" of water, which is why the treated liquid is called "wet water."

 As it happens, mercury-laced laxatives were a popular solution for treating constipation during the Lewis and Clark era, and traces of mercury can be detected centuries after they are deposited.
-So by testing old latrine sites along the route for mercury, researchers could determine which ones were, ahem, patronized by the famous adventurers, and which were the work of later (less laxative-happy) visitors.
+So by testing old latrine sites along the route for mercury, researchers could determine which ones the famous adventurers visited.
 Altogether, some 600 sites have been connected back to the famed pair.

 Your dry-cleaned garments are thrown into a giant front-loading washers with a liquid detergent.
 Yes, your clothes are completely immersed with a liquid solvent; it's only called "dry" because there's no water in it.
-Dry cleaning was originally discovered by someone who accidentally spilled petroleum all over his clothes—only to find out that it removed stains he couldn't previously get out!
+Dry cleaning was originally discovered by Jean Baptiste Jolly in 1855 when his maid accidentally spilled petroleum from a kerosene lamp all over his table cloth—only to find out that it removed stains he couldn't previously get out!
 Because petroleum is harmful to the environment with the amount of dry cleaning the world does, new solvents have been created over time.

-Naegleria fowleri is a free-living excavate form of protist typically found in warm bodies of fresh water.
-The amoeba in the water is entered through the nose, then travels from the nose to the brain where it destroys the brain tissue, invading the nervous system and consuming the brain.
+Naegleria fowleri is a free-living excavate form of protist that can enter the human body through the nose, then it travels from the nose to the brain where it destroys the brain tissue, invading the nervous system and consuming the brain.
 It has only been found in warm freshwater: lakes, rivers, and hot springs.
-Yeah… We’ll stick to the ocean for swimming.
+So, perhaps you should stick to the ocean for swimming.

 Sound is a wave of alternating compression and expansion, so the speed of it depends on how fast it bounces back from each compression; the less compressible the medium it's traveling through, the faster it bounces back.
 Water is about 800 times denser than air, so there are way more particles for waves to bounce off.
 Thus, sound is faster in water.

 However, the density has the opposite effect on physical bodies (such as, say, a bullet).
-Physical matter encounters drag when in the water due to its density, as laid out by the drag equation, in the seminal An Introduction to Fluid Dynamics.
-It's been proven that jumping into the water and swimming within three to eight feet of its surface will literally save you from catching a bullet (all those movies and crime shows you see people jumping into the harbor on the run have a scientific basis after all!).
+Physical matter encounters drag when in the water due to its density, as laid out by the drag equation in An Introduction to Fluid Dynamics.
+It's been proven that jumping into the water and swimming beneath its surface will literally save you from catching a bullet.
+(So all those movies and crime shows where you see people jumping into the harbor on the run have a scientific basis after all!)

 Carnivorous, bog-dwelling plants called bladderworts can snap their traps shut in less than a millisecond, 100 times faster than a Venus flytrap.
 They're rootless floating plants that have a yellow flower at the top and an insect-digesting bladder sac.
 They range in size from a few inches to a few feet long.

-The tiny holes in padlocks serve a dual purpose: they allow any moisture that builds up inside to escape, and they allow you to add oil to the inner mechanisms to prevent rust and breakdown.
-Because padlocks are usually used outdoors, allowing the water to run out keeps the locks from rusting, and in colder climates keeps the lock from being literally frozen shut.
-If you're ever having issues opening a padlock (with the legitimate key, of course—no break-ins!), stick some WD40 into the tiny holes and you should be able to open it without a problem.
+The tiny holes in padlocks serve a dual purpose: They allow any moisture that builds up inside to escape, and they allow you to add oil to the inner mechanisms to prevent rust and breakdown.
+Because padlocks are usually used outdoors, allowing the water to run out keeps the locks from rusting, and in colder climates, keeps the lock from being frozen shut.
+If you're ever having issues opening a padlock, stick some WD40 into the tiny holes and you should be able to open it without a problem.

 You might imagine that a star—a giant ball of light and heat—contains zero matter and is made up entirely of energy.
 Almost!
 Stars don't contain matter—gas, liquid, or solid—as we know it.
 Instead, they're made up of plasma, a super-heated state of matter that humans can't handle.
 (Lightning is also made up of plasma.)

 You've probably heard that "we only dream in black and white."
 But new research has shown that monochromatic dreams were only the case because of black-and-white screen time.
-Nowadays, with the amount of time we all spend watching color videos—whether on TV or mobile devices—our brains tend to keep all colors in dreams.
-Only about 25 percent of people in one study reported dreaming in black-and-white.
+Nowadays, with the amount of time we all spend watching color programming—whether on TV or mobile devices—our brains tend to keep all colors in dreams.
+Only about 25 percent of people in one 2008 study published in the journal Conscious Cognition reported dreaming in black-and-white.

 The Supreme Court, the highest court in the land, is home to a basketball court on its roof (four floors up, to be exact), named, appropriately, the Highest Court in the Land.
 It's smaller than a regulation-size court but provides a great sweat therapy session.
 In recent years, it's been modified to include a gym and yoga studio.